Two friendly proofs of the Berry-Esseen theorem

 \section{Abstract}

-A gem of classical probability, the Berry-Esseen theorem provides a non-asymp\-tot\-ic form of the central limit theorem.
-This note gives a friendly and intuitive exposition of the classical Fourier-analytic proof of Esseen's smoothing inequality and, as a consequence, a general Berry-Esseen theorem for non-i.i.d random variables.
-The exposition is suitable for use in a basic graduate course in probability.
+A gem of classical probability, the Berry--Esseen theorem provides a non-asymp\-totic form of the central limit theorem.
+This note gives a friendly and intuitive exposition of two different proofs of the Berry--Esseen theorem for nonidentically distributed random variables: the classical Fourier-analytic proof and a proof by Stein's method following E.~Bolthausen.
+Both proofs are self-contained; the reader may read either proof without reading the other.
+The exposition is suitable for a basic graduate course in probability.

-The Berry–Esseen theorem is a beautiful result in classical probability that gives a non-asymptotic form of the central limit theorem.
+The central limit theorem describes the eventual Gaussian behavior of sums of independent random variables.
+The Berry--Esseen theorem makes this approximation quantitative for every finite sum.

 \begin{theorem}[Berry--Esseen theorem \cite{Berry, Esseen}] Let $X_{1}, \dots, X_{n}$ be independent mean-zero random variables whose sum $S_{n} \coloneqq X_{1} + \cdots + X_{n}$ satisfies $\Var(S_{n}) = 1$.
 Let $G$ be a standard normal random variable.
 Then